 The need for objectivity

 The research shows the complexity of situations involving bullying allegations.
 It underlines the need to keep a ‘360 degree’ view of contributing factors when dealing with them.
-For us, this supports the use of independent mediators (or for organisations with in-house mediators, an independent co-mediator) for objectivity when using mediation to address it.
+For us, this supports the use of independent mediators (or for organisations with in-house mediators, an independent co-mediator) for objectivity when using mediation to address bullying.

 Scope for early informal action